-Read with ASL YouTube channel: Dual-language videos designed to build English reading comprehension and American Sign Language skills.
+Read with ASL YouTube channel: These videos help with reading comprehension and learning ASL.
 Example: Emotions: ASL & words!

 Oxford Picture Dictionary (English/other language)